Organ donation: retrieval upon death

 This document is dated and signed by you.
 Your name, first name, date and place of birth are indicated.

-If you cannot write or sign this document yourself, you can ask 2 witnesses to attest that this document is an expression of your will.
+If you cannot write and sign the document expressing your refusal yourself, you can ask 2 witnesses to certify that this document that you were unable to draft is an expression of your will.
+These witnesses shall state their name and capacity and their certificate shall be attached to the document stating the refusal.

-One of your relatives may also make your oral refusal during your lifetime.
+A relative of yours can also make your manifest refusal orally in your lifetime.

 This relative or the hospital collection coordination team transcribes this refusal in writing, mentioning precisely the context and the circumstances of its expression.